 See how your strength changes over time

-People love resistance training because it’s easy to gauge your personal progress.
-Put on another plate, do another rep, hold a position longer: Your numbers tell you where you stand.
-But that’s harder to nail down if your training regimen is varied.
+People love resistance training because it’s easy to gauge personal progress.
+Put on another plate, do another rep, hold a position longer: your numbers won’t lie and you’ll know where you stand.
+But that’s harder to nail down if your training varies from workout to workout.

-With Fitbod’s new Muscle Strength score, you’ll see exactly how your strength changes over time.
-That means you’ll get the feedback you need to know where your hard work is paying off—and where you might want to put in a little more focus.
+You’ll be able to track exactly how your strength changes over time for a specific muscle group, regardless of which specific exercises you do.
+That means you’ll know where your hard work is paying off—and where you might want to put in more focus.

-- What are the relatively strongest and weakest parts of my body?
+- What are the relative strongest and weakest parts of my body?

 - I’m trying some new leg exercises—how are they impacting my quadricep and calf strength?